aforslow/aforslow.github.io/about.md

 Hi!

 My name is Andreas Forslöw, and this is my NTU travelling blog!
-I am travelling to Singapore for exchange studies at Nanyang Technological Institute (NTU) over the Fall of 2017.
-Being a soon-to-graduate software developer, this is an opportunity for me to both practice coding, as well as sharing my travel experiences!
+In the autumn of 2017, I travelled to Singapore for exchange studies at Nanyang Technological Institute (NTU).
+This gave me quite a bit of experience of NTU, Singapore and Asia - experience I want to share with you through this travelling blog.

-Hopefully, this blog will be useful for future exchange students at NTU and Singapore.
-My goal is to provide an easy read-through filled with practical tips and humour about travel locations and everyday life in Singapore.
-Thus, this also works as an NTU blog!
+The main purpose of this blog is therefore to work as an easily read guide for future exchange students at NTU and Singapore.
+Hopefully, you will also enjoy the personal stories I provide along the way!